+John Rattray

-John Rattray began working in the financial markets in 1980 as a floor trader on the New Zealand Stock Exchange.
-He became Head of Equities for the NZ business of Ord Minnett, and when it was taken over by J P Morgan he became New Zealand chairman of that firm.
-He left in 2001 and successfully managed equity portfolios on behalf of several individuals and entities before becoming a principal of Aspiring Asset Management Limited.
+Has worked in financial markets since 1980.
+He was Head of Equities for the New Zealand business of Ord Minnett, and subsequently NZ Chairman when the firm was taken over by J P Morgan.
+He successfully managed money on behalf of several individuals and entities before forming Aspiring Asset Management Limited.